Beninho85/ProgrammingTheWorld/README.md

 ## Synopsis

-Programming The World is an Open Source Project aspiring to program everything we know.
+Programming The World is an Open Source Project aspiring to program everything we know.<br />
-The goal is to give access of information for free to every people in this world.
+The goal is to give access of information for free to every people in this world.<br />
 The first version will be programmed in Swift

 ## What is the problem

-Nowadays, few companies contains the major part of information.
+Nowadays, few companies contains the major part of information. <br />
-In the other side, the web is a real mess.
+In the other side, the web is a real mess.<br />
-ProgrammingTheWorld wants to become the ultimate free public access to information.
+ProgrammingTheWorld wants to become the ultimate free public access to information.<br />
 The time has come to collaborate together for designing a better Web.

 ## The Goal

-Providing access to datas for everybody everywhere:
+Providing access to datas for everybody everywhere:<br />
-    - Web Access
+    - Web Access<br />
-    - Mobile Applications
+    - Mobile Applications<br />
-    - Consoles
+    - Consoles<br />
-    - Library for programmers
+    - Library for programmers<br />
-    - API's
+    - API's<br />
-    - Other?
+    - Other?<br />

 ## What kind of data?